Sign in

 Bank of America Impostor Scam

 Sharing is caring!
-Having problems with Bank of America Impostor Scam?
-Use ScamPulse to make a complaint
+Are you having problems with Bank of America Impostor Scam?
+Use ScamPulse to file a complaint.

 They sent me this email, stating that they sent me a check that was attached to a letter.
 In which I did receive before, but from the actual bank.
 So I assumed this the real Bank of America until I googled their phone number.
 But by the time I’ve done that it was already too late.
 I already had gave them my debit card number and my full social, my address on file.
 It just wasn’t feeling right to me how they kept putting me on hold without any hold music.
 Was just silent for over 10 minutes, and was doing it back to back.
 Pretending like they were going to connect me over to someone else.
 They used my information and stole money from my bank accounts and used money on my credit cards.